Outfluencer/Minecraft-XDP-eBPF/README.md

 # What does the filter do
 The filter analyses Minecraft handshakes, status, ping and login requests, and drops invalid connections.
 If a connection is dropped, the ip will also be blacklisted for 60 seconds, so all new connections of that ip will be dropped.
+The filter also has a intigrated connection throttle, with maximum of 10 syn's per 3 seconds

 # Install (Debian / Ubuntu)
 The following will install all dependecies (clang-16 xxd gcc-multilib libbpf-dev git) if not already installed and will then compile the xdp loader: